AlexCalderwood/identification-of-ideotypes/README.md

 ### Bayesian optimisation for ideotype identification
 - **bayesian_optimisation.R** : specify a model in which seed weight is a function of its parent traits as was inferred in **Identification of trait relationship structure** as the average over the k-fold DAGs.
-As in **Predicting the yield consequence of modifying traits**, the ARD kernel is used, and hyperparameters &alpha;, &rho;, &sigma; are inferred by regularised maximum likelihood with priors as shown above.
+As in **Predicting the consequence of modifying traits on seed yield**, the ARD kernel is used, and hyperparameters &alpha;, &rho;, &sigma; are inferred by regularised maximum likelihood with priors as shown above.
 Ideotypes are identified by iteratively identifying the next optimal point in trait space which maximise the Expected Improvement (EI) in seed yield given the fitted GP model.
 At each iteration, previously identified optimal points are incorporated in the dataset following the "constant liar" heuristic, where the experimentally observed maximum yield is the substituted value.
 Correlations between the parent traits are accounted for by using the principle components of the trait space as input to the GP model.<br><br>
 	- *supporting script files*:
 		- `BO_functions.R` : utility functions used in `bayesian_optimisation.R`
 		- `BO_plot_results.R` : script to plot the output of `bayesian_optimisation.R`, which is the next *q* proposed optimal ideotype  points experimental observations.<br>